eldridgejm/eldridgejm.github.io/pages/faq/recrequest.md

 of recommendation (or you already have!).
 I am happy to provide letters, and consequently submit several hundred each year.
 It's almost a second job!

+To request that I write you a letter, simply send me an email.
+I will write a recommendation letter for anyone who asks.
+That said, sometimes you might be better served by having someone else write your letter, as I explain below.

-Before requesting a letter from me, however, you should be sure that my letter makes sense for your application.
+Before requesting a letter from me you should be sure that my letter makes sense for your application.
 The next section will describe what to expect from my letter and help you decide whether it will help (or hurt!) your chances.

 ## What is a "strong" letter, and can I write you one?

 A "strong" letter of recommendation is one that says something positive about you that *is not demonstrated by your other application materials*.
-For example, a "strong" letter may testify to your strong work ethic, your passion for building a community, or your unique insight in solving a hard problem.
+For example, a "strong" letter may testify to your fantastic work ethic, your passion for building a community, or your unique insight in solving a hard problem.

 I would love to write all of my students a "strong" letter.
 Unfortunately, the